Bifurcations of Clifford tori in ellipsoids: Introduction

 \section{Introduction}

 Despite recent spectacular advances in the existence theory of minimal surfaces, e.g., obtained via min-max theory and doubling constructions, many fundamental questions remain unanswered.
 In particular, while min-max theory applies broadly, yielding infinitely many embedded minimal surfaces on closed manifolds~\cite{song}, there is usually not much control on the topology of these minimal surfaces.
 For example, it is still unknown if the set of embedded minimal surfaces of a given genus $g\geq2$ in the round $\Ss^3$ is finite up to congruence, a question raised by Yau~\cite{yau-prob}.
 For genus $g=0$ and $g=1$, there is only one such minimal surface up to congruence, as shown by Almgren~\cite{almgren} and Brendle~\cite{brendle}, respectively.
 Recently, Ketover~\cite{ketover} proved that the number of such minimal surfaces diverges as $g\nearrow+\infty$.
 Another intriguing open question is whether every metric on $\Ss^3$ admits at least 5 embedded minimal tori, as conjectured by White~\cite{white-tori}, who verified this for almost round metrics.
 In the same paper, White showed that metrics on $\Ss^3$ with $\Ric\succ0$ carry at least one such torus.
+Significant progress towards proving White's conjecture has been recently announced in \cite{chu-li,li-wang}.

 A natural approach to produce minimal surfaces with prescribed topology is to use bifurcation theory.
 Namely, given a $1$-parameter family $\Sigma_a$ of minimal surfaces in $(M^3,\g_a)$, a jump in the Morse index of $\Sigma_a$ as $a$ crosses a degeneracy instant $a_*$ generally corresponds to the existence of a bifurcation branch of other (isotopic, but noncongruent) minimal surfaces in $(M^3,\g_a)$ for $a$ near $a_*$.
 Under some conditions, this branch is not only local, but global, i.e., continues to exist for $a$ far from $a_*$.